How To Enroll

 CIE staff will assist with the completion of the enrollment process and will communicate with base school staff once the family is ready to complete the additional enrollment steps at the school.

-Students Registering After Private Kindergarten
+Students Registering After Private Kindergarten (Accredited Program)

 Students who meet the current-year Kindergarten age requirements will initially be placed in Kindergarten, regardless of whether or not they attended private Kindergarten.
 If parents wish for their child to be considered for 1st grade, parents should provide an end-of-year report card to the Data Manager upon completion of the school year and request that their child be considered for placement in 1st grade.
 The student will attend a day of staggered entry Kindergarten and be assessed to determine appropriate grade placement.
 Parents will be notified of grade placement within 2 days after staggered entry.